Lumi-supercomputer/LUMI-training-materials/docs/2day-next/05-SoftwareStacks.md

     <figure markdown style="border: 1px solid #000">
       ![eb GROMACS-2024.3-cpeGNU-24.03-PLUMED-2.9.2-noPython-CPU.eb –D (2)](https://462000265.lumidata.eu/2day-next/img/LUMI-2day-next-05-SoftwareStacks/EasyBuildGROMACSDep_02.png){ loading=lazy }
     </figure>

+    Most lines start with `[x]` which means that the dependency is already installed.
+At the end of the list, we notice that non only the GROMACS module is missing, but the `eb` command also failed to find a module for `PLUMED`, a dependency of this GROMACS configuration.
+So that module needs to be installed first, but EasyBuild can take care of that for us...

 To install GROMACS and also automatically install missing dependencies (only PLUMED